dominikjaniga91/Space-Flights-server-side/README.md

 * delete passenger from specific flight
 * display list of flights or passengers
 * searching for flight
+* Add and update user - app does not send current password in request response.

 ### Applied technologies:
 #### Backend:
 * Java
 * Spring boot
+* Spring security + JWT
 * MySQL
 * Hibernate
 * Maven